Our world is full of these pesky little TLAs – however, some Three Letter Acronyms cause more confusion than others.

 RSAs vs RSUs

-- The Restricted Stock Unit (RSU), is a grant valued in terms of company stock.
-But you do not actually receive shares until the restrictions lapse or vest.
-Once the unit satisfies the vesting requirement, you then receive the shares (or cash if offered pertaining to the plan rules at the equivalent of the number of shares).
+The Restricted Stock Unit (RSU), is a grant valued in terms of company stock, but you do not actually receive shares until the restrictions lapse or vest.
+Once those conditions are met, you then receive the shares or cash as outlined in the plan rules.

-- The third difference to note is that unlike their cousin the RSAs, an RSUs release of shares may be deferred until a later date.
-This means you, the employee, must pay statutory minimum taxes as determined by the employer at vesting, but payment of all other taxes can be deferred until the time of distribution/when you actually receive the shares (you are choosing to defer receipt of the shares as well) or cash equivalent (again depending on the company’s plan rules).
-Contact us to go into detail on how this calculation works.
+It means that you, the employee, must pay statutory minimum taxes as determined by the employer at vesting.
+Payment of all other taxes can be deferred until the time of distribution/when you actually receive the shares (you are choosing to defer receipt of the shares as well) or cash equivalent (again, depending on the company’s plan rules).